fl0fischer/sim2vr/README.md

 The task-specific reward needs to be computed by the method _CalculateReward_ and stored in the variable _\_reward_.
 If a game score is provided by the VR application, this score can be directly used as reward (note that game scores typically accumulate points throughout the round, so the reward signal should be set to the increase in that score since the last frame).
 If necessary, the typically sparse game reward can be augmented by additional, more sophisticated terms, as described in the accompanying paper.
 In the VR Beats game, a player receives rewards for hitting approaching boxes.
 Each hit is worth 50-200 points, depending on the hit speed and direction.
 As the rewards accumulate throughout the game play, we use the difference between successive frames as the RL training reward.

 The method _Reset_ needs to ensure that the entire scene is reset to a (reproducible) initial state at the end of each round (i.e., RL training episode).
 This usually includes the destruction of game objects created during runtime and resetting variables required to compute the game reward.
 All code related to resetting the game reward should be defined in the method _InitialiseReward_.
 Preparations for the next round, such as choosing a game level or defining variables required for the reward calculations, can also be defined here.
-Actions and settings that should be taken only once when starting the game can be defined in the method _InitialiseApplication_.
+Actions and settings that should be taken only once when starting the game can be defined in the method _InitialiseGame_.
 For the VR Beats game, it is sufficient to simply invoke the existing _onRestart_ game event, which triggers the restart of the level in the _VR\_BeatManager_ and the _ScoreManager_, and set the current game score for reward calculation to 0 in the method _Reset_

 Finally, the simulated user needs to be informed about whether the current episode has ended, i.e., the variable _\_isFinished_ needs to be updated accordingly within the method _UpdateIsFinished_.
 This is the approapriate method for logging other variables of interest as well, by saving them into the _\_logDict_ dictionary, which will be then uploaded into Weights&Biases.
 In the Beats VR game, we make use of the method _getIsGameRunning_ of the _VR\_BeatManager_ instance to track whether the episode has ended.